RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24-dolphin.md

 You're all done!
 Unfortunately, Wii Mail doesn't work in Dolphin yet.
 {: .notice--info}

-If a channel says WiiConnect24 features cannot be used, try reset the channel.
-They don't seem to work the first time. {: .notice--info}
+If a channel says WiiConnect24 features cannot be used, try to reset the channel.
+They don't seem to work the first time.
+{: .notice--info}
 <script>
     let tabcontent = document.getElementsByClassName("blanktabcontent");
     let tablinks = document.getElementsByClassName("tablinks");